Blog Post

 Best Practices for Employment Practices Liability Reporting

-In 2020, CRICO’s management and members developed an Employment Practices Liability (EPL) program.
-This covers wrongful acts in the workplace such as discrimination, harassment, retaliation and wrongful termination.
-Part of the initiative was to lay groundwork to understand member EPL vulnerabilities, increase overall awareness of these types of harassment and discrimination issues, develop a basic taxonomy to study the results as we do with our medical malpractices liability adverse events.
+In 2020, CRICO collected input from management and subscribers to develop an Employment Practices Liability (EPL) program.
+This program covers wrongful acts in the workplace such as discrimination, harassment, retaliation and wrongful termination.
+Part of the initiative was to lay groundwork to understand subscribers’ EPL vulnerabilities, increase awareness of these types of harassment and discrimination issues, and develop a taxonomy to analyze claim outcomes similar to our medical professional liability (MPL) program.

 Findings